MuruganBalachandran/Murugan-survey-builder/README.md

 **Multi-step OffCanvas wizard for survey creation** — Survey creation is split into four steps (details → branding → questions → publish) inside a drawer.
 Users never leave the surveys page, so there are no route transitions to manage and the survey list updates immediately after creation.

+**Server-side filtering and pagination** — The surveys list fetches only the current page from the API.
+Search, status, date range, and sort are passed as query params and applied in SQL with `WHERE`, `ORDER BY`, `LIMIT`, and `OFFSET`.
+The API returns `{ surveys, total, page, pageSize }` — the frontend stores only the visible page and drives the pagination bar from `total`.
+Search input is debounced 400ms client-side before triggering a fetch so the API isn't called on every keystroke.

-**Client-side filtering, search, sort, and pagination composed together** — All four are applied on the client from a single in-memory list.
-No extra requests, instant feedback, and draft surveys are surfaced prominently so users can easily pick up unfinished work.
+**Client-side filtering, search, sort, and pagination composed together** — This was the original approach — all four applied in-memory from a single fetched list.
+It has since been moved server-side (see above).
+The frontend filter state, pagination controls, and search debounce remain on the client, but they now drive API params rather than in-memory operations.

 ## What I'd do differently with another week